ruancarllo/vestractor/README.md

 - `--fetch`: Allows question data to be extracted from the internet.
 - `--coverage`: Limits the number of universities, exams and questions that will be fetched.
 Accepts an integer parameter.
 - `--save`: Saves extracted data in the [lib/rawdata](./lib/rawdata) directory.
 Accepts `yaml` and/or `json` parameters.

+### Experimental flags
+- `--disperse` (**:warning: not fully implemented**): Temporarily stores the bytes of each PDF file of the extracted exams.
+Requires data to have been saved in yaml file.

 ### Example